Dialogue for Growth Programme

 PAST WEBINARS

-Dialogue for Growth: Information Session
+Dialogue for Change: Information Session

-This deep dive into the Dialogue for Growth programme was hosted on Wednesday, 12th July, 14:00 – 15:00 BST.
+This deep dive into the Dialogue for Change programme was hosted on Wednesday, 12th July, 14:00 – 15:00 BST.
 This virtual session provides further details of the programme, what participants can expect to learn and achieve, key dates and expected time commitments (key dates applied to Cohort 1 and are no longer applicable), and provided answers to attendee questions.

 Making Every Job a Climate Job